 This is a follow up story for The Airhook.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Craig Rabin, my team & I invented a travel gadget called The Airhook in 2015 and have seen great success over the last 5 years… until the pandemic hit.
 The Airhook is a small travel gadget that anchors to the back of a locked airline tray table – which holds your beverage and electronics device.
 All the convenience of the tray table with the ability to move your knees!